unsol/design/eth_interface.md

-# Ethereum System Module Specification; Version 0
+# Ethereum Environment Interface (EEI) Specification; Version 0

-The Ethereum system module expose the core Ethereum API to the WASM environment.
-The Ethereum [module](https://github.com/WebAssembly/design/blob/master/Modules.md) general will be implemented in the Ethereum client's native language.
+The Ethereum Environment Interface exposes the core Ethereum API to the eWASM environment.
+The Ethereum [module](https://github.com/WebAssembly/design/blob/master/Modules.md) will be implemented in the Ethereum client's native language.
 All parameters and returns are restricted to 32 or 64 bit integers.
 Floats are disallowed.

 ## Environment

-The Ethereum System Module expose the following information.
+The Ethereum Environment Interface exposes the following information.

 * gasCount - the current amount of gas used
 * gas -  The totally amount of gas that the contract instance has to use